jahg117/FrameworkCucumber/docs/setup/ide/README.md

 ## Importing a Project

 1 - Open `IntelliJ IDEA` and select the option **Import Project**, then select the repository downloaded, or
-    if you can download the project using an existing repository path.
+    you can download the project using an existing repository path in the option `Get from Version Control`.

 ![importProject](../../../.img/intellij/importProject.png)

-2 - If you already have an opened project, you cna follow the next steps:
+2 - If you already have an opened project, you can follow the next steps:

     `File -> Project From Existing Sources -> Open the project -> Import as Maven`

     `File -> Project From Version Control -> Clone the project with the repository path`

 # Project Structure
-A project structure needs to be setup on `IntellIJ`.
+A project structure needs to be setup on `IntelliJ`.

 :bangbang: The minimum Java Version supported is `Java 8` and you have to set it in the Project Structure.